 Depending on your circumstances, FIFO may not be the best disposal method.
 In some cases, it may be more beneficial to sell shares bought last first.
 Learn more about our other disposal methods.
 To change your default disposal method from FIFO, please call us at 800-544-6666.

 Taxpayers have a long-standing responsibility to report gains and losses, and related cost basis information when they file their income tax returns.
-Brokers, such as Fidelity, also have a requirement to report sales information to the IRS on Form 1099-B. However, new regulations have expanded these requirements to include additional reporting on various types of securities.
-Beginning with certain securities, acquired as early as 2011 and subsequently sold or redeemed, brokers' IRS reporting obligations expanded to include cost basis information related to your sales or redemptions of "covered" securities on Form 1099-B.
+Brokers, such as Fidelity, also have a requirement to report sales information to the IRS on Form 1099-B. However, recent regulations have expanded these requirements to include additional reporting on various types of securities.
+Brokers are now required to report to the IRS cost basis information related to your sales or redemptions of "covered" securities on Form 1099-B.

 Covered securities include: